-Master of Arts or Master of Education for General Education
+MA or MEd for General Education

-This degree is for students who want to concentrate their core work in Education but with a general group of courses either from the Dreeben School of Education as a whole, or from another School/College.
-If the majority of the work is from Education, the degree will be the M.Ed.
-If more than several courses come from other College/Schools, the M.A. will be awarded.
-This open-ended degree plan allows students to select up to six (6) courses that will best suit their needs within a focus of Education.
+This degree is for students who want to concentrate their core work in Education but with a general group of courses either from the Dreeben School of Education as a whole, or from another school or college within UIW.
+If the majority of the work is from the Dreeben School of Education, the degree will be the MEd If more than several courses come from other colleges or schools within UIW, the MA will be awarded.
+This open-ended degree plan allows students to select up to six (6) courses that will best suit their needs within an Education focus.

-EDUC 63CS1 Capstone in Education, or another capstone course approved by the Program Advisor.
+Core Courses (12 semester hours) EDUC 6301 Introduction to Educational Research EDUC 6304 Theories of Learning EDUC 6306 Philosophical Foundations in Education EDUC 63CS1 Capstone in Education, or another capstone course approved by the program advisor.